JOYUJEONG/Coursera_Deep_Learning/Improving Deep Neural Networks/Week 2 Quiz - Optimization algorithms.md

 - [x] Adam should be used with batch gradient computations, not with mini-batches.
 - [ ] We usually use “default” values for the hyperparameters β1,β2 and ε in Adam (β1 = 0.9, β2 =0.999, ε=10<sup>−8</sup>)
 - [ ] Adam combines the advantages of RMSProp and momentum
-- [ ] The learning rate hyperparameter \alphaα in Adam usually needs to be tuned.
+- [ ] The learning rate hyperparameter α in Adam usually needs to be tuned.